-TeacherMade works for remote teaching and in-person learning.
+TeacherMade is a teaching tool that works for remote teaching and in-person learning.
 It’s free and easy to use.

 How will classrooms look this fall?
 This year’s back-to-school season is difficult for so many reasons.
 With the pandemic on the rise in some communities, Teachers must ensure that they are equipped for whatever COVID-19 throws their way.
 For many, that means remote teaching and using videoconferencing to work with their students, again.
 Enter Google Meet, a free video conferencing tool that’s integrated with Google Classroom!
 Many of you have already used Google Meet, but you might not know about all the extensions and add-ons you can use to really make the app work for you and your online classroom.